mv805/mv805/README.md

 I’m interested in learning web development and software development fundamentals

-I’m currently learning full stack web development and pursuing my B.S. in Computer Science
+I am a mechanical engineer working on aerospace products and i’m currently learning full stack web development and pursuing my B.S. in Computer Science

 <!---